BigBoland41/ModTracker/README.md

 To run Mod Tracker in your IDE:
 - Install Python 3, then install the PyQt6, requests, and PyQt6-Charts libraries using pip.
+- Create a file called API_Keys.py and create a variable inside it called CurseForge.
+Set it to your API key for CurseForge.
+Do not use our API key for your project.
 - Run the main.py file.

 To generate your own executable: